Review of the Jimmy JV51 Handheld, Rechargeable Vacuum Cleaner

 Although my robotic vacuum functions well, there are areas that it cannot reach.
 To fill in the gaps, I’ve been using a Bissell 53Y8Y stick vacuum.
-This unit proved versatile but lacked the power and battery life required to perform effectively.
+This unit proved versatile, but it lacked the power and battery life required to perform effectively.
 It was time to upgrade.

 The Jimmy JV51 is powered by a 100,000rpm digital motor with 115AW (air watts) of suction power.
 Air watts are units measuring the effectiveness of vacuum cleaners, referring to airflow and the amount of power (watts) a vacuum cleaner produces and uses.